 All assets within a particular class are revalued in one financial year, within a 5 year rolling programme.
 Classes of assets are spread out over the 5 year cycle to create an even annual valuation programme.
-This year, a total of 164 assets were revalued at £70m by M S Aldis BSc (Hons) MRICS, IRRV (Hons) a RICS Registered Valuer and Associate Partner of Wilks Head & Eve LLP, our external valuers, including the Council's car parks and sports centres.
-One asset was revalued internally by an in house qualified valuer.
+This year, all schools were revalued, and in total £168m of assets were valued by our external valuer GSC Harbord MA MRICS IRRV (Hons), of Wilks Head & Eve LLP.

 In addition, where external valuations show evidence of valuation changes of more than 10%, assets within major classes are revalued internally, using the appropriate rates identified.
-The market review indicated that no such revaluations were required this year.
+This year, because of reconsideration of land values on developed land and changes in obsolescence rates, all major asset classes valued on a DRC basis including all libraries, sports centres and day centres were revalued.
+In total, £118m of property, plant and equipment assets were valued internally.